 - 5.5.1.
-The BM/PBSC/T Cell product bag(s) and related samples being sent to the TC after a collection shall be labeled by the CC/AC in compliance with applicable regulatory requirements and industry standards. - 5.5.2.
-Labeling on product bag(s) shall contain the following information: product type: donor identification number: recipient name and identification number: name, address and telephone number of TC; donor ABO group and Rh type; biohazard labeling that conforms to domestic law and international convention; nature of anticoagulant used; total volume collected; additional additives; and collection date and time, including time zone. - The following documents and reports shall accompany BM/PBSC/T Cell products: product analysis; final eligibility status of donor prior to collection; infectious disease test results and interpretation; product labeling checklist; circular of information; courier letter; customs declaration (if necessary); and the name, address, telephone and fax numbers of the TC, CC and Registry.
+The HPC product bag(s) and related samples being sent to the TC after a collection shall be labeled by the CC/AC in compliance with applicable regulatory requirements and industry standards. - 5.5.2.
+ISBT labeling shall be used on product bag(s). - 5.5.3.
+The following documents and reports shall accompany HPC products: product analysis; final eligibility status of donor prior to collection; infectious disease test results and interpretation; product labeling checklist; circular of information; courier letter; customs declaration (if necessary); and the name, address, telephone and fax numbers of the TC, CC and Registry.

 5.6.
-Packaging and Transportation of BM/PBSC/T Cell Products to TC
+Packaging and Transportation of HPC Products to TC

 - 5.6.1.
 Product bags are placed in an outer container sealed to prevent leakage of any kind.
 The second container should be enclosed in a rigid structure with insulating properties.
 Absorbent material is placed between the primary and secondary receptacles sufficient to absorb the entire contents of the bags in the event of leakage. - 5.6.2.
 The product temperature shall remain within the range specified by the TC. - 5.6.3.
 The product shall remain in the possession of the courier at all times. - 5.6.4.
-The product shall travel in the vehicle's passenger compartment. - 5.6.5.
-The courier shall expedite product delivery by arranging transport methods that minimize travel time. - 5.6.6.
-The courier shall have backup delivery plans in place. - 5.6.7.
+The product shall travel with the courier in the vehicle's passenger compartment. - 5.6.5.
+The Registry travel coordinator and courier shall expedite product delivery by arranging transport methods that minimize travel time. - 5.6.6.
+The Registry travel coordinator and courier shall have backup delivery plans in place. - 5.6.7.
 The product should not be exposed to radiation of any kind, specifically x-ray at airports. - 5.6.8.
 The courier shall be an experienced traveler carrying photo identification, sufficient cash and credit cards. - 5.6.9.
 The facility sending the courier shall train the courier according to applicable regulatory requirements and generally accepted industry standards.